chen7david/notify-io/README.md

 ### Schema Definition Types

 Schemas are at the core of Notify-IO.
 Here we will take a look at the three types of Schemas, specifically how they are defined and when what type is used.
-Schema types are distinguished based on the mount of arguments the template function takes.
+Schema types are distinguished based on the mount of arguments the schema function takes.

 The three types are:
-- Constant Template Definition (CTD)
+- Constant Schema Definition (CSD)
-- Unary Template Definition (UTD)
+- Unary Schema Definition (USD)
-- Multidimensional Template Definition (MTD)
+- Multidimensional Schema Definition (MSD)

 **Note:** keys must be valid ISO 639-1 lang codes e.g. "en"

-Constant Template Definition (CTD)
+Constant Schema Definition (CSD)
 ```js
 schema.create('already_registered', {
     en: () => `please try loggin in!`,